eldridgerdev/jobBoard/README.md

 ## TODO

 - [ ] Fix API keys, they shouldn't have to be NEXT_PUBLIC anymore because they are server components
-- [ ] Consider moving JobListings/Jobs components, they will only ever be used in the jobs page

 ## ENV